oscarroff/shell_scripts/README.md

 Some cute scripts and curiosities written for Bash and Zsh.

 ## tinypoem_of_the_day
+Ever felt like you just need to take a moment?
+Who am I and what am I doing here? `tinypoem_of_the_day` is here to help!
 A very nice little Zsh script to fetch and display the poem of the day from the even nicer blog [tinywords](https://tinywords.com/), please check them out!
 This was a first attempt at fetching data from a website using a shell script.
 The function `xmllint` came in especially handy for parsing the xml source. `perl` also proved useful for formatting HTML text.
 Written for zsh but easily portable to your shell of choice